Keep your Smile Bright & Healthy

 Is it Expensive?

 Any preventive care will ultimately lead to savings.
 Depending on the type of treatment carried out and length of appointment, costs may vary.
 Some patients need more than one visit initially.
-At Sydenham Dental Centre we are always happy to provide you with an estimate of treatment costs.
+At Sydenham Dental Centre we are always happy to provide you with an estimate of treatment costs prior to any bookings.

 Gum Health Plan for Disease Care